Don't Cry For No Hipster: Background

 The album is a retrospective for Sidran, and a commentary on hipster culture.
 The liner notes summarise Sidran's view that "[a]nybody who self-identifies as a hipster is, by definition, not one".
 The eponymous track laments what hipster culture had become by the early 2010s.
 Sidran describes that the "hipster is an image that goes back all the way to Prohibition" and that "Hipsters were basically people who dug jazz, dug the nightlife, and I consider myself one of them."

 The tracks include a mix of jazz, funk, blues, and rock influences.
 They cover topics from golf (in the "Back Nine") to religion (in "In The Beginning") delivered with subtle irony and a range of different instrumentation.
 "Private Guy" recalls his efforts writing his 2004 album Nick's Bump and his aversion to publicity.

 Twelve of the tracks were newly-written for the album, with four co-written with Sidran's son Leo.
 Leo produced the album, and makes another appearance as drummer.
-It also contains an instrumental cover of "Reflections" by Theloneous Monk, and a rendition of Merle Travis's "Sixteen Tons" made famous by Tennessee Ernie Ford.
+It also contains an instrumental cover of "Reflections" by Thelonious Monk, and a rendition of Merle Travis's "Sixteen Tons" made famous by Tennessee Ernie Ford.